Skip To Content

 UTI Treatment

 Most UTIs can be treated with antibiotics and clear up within a few days to a few weeks.
 More severe infections may need further treatment.
-If think you have a UTI, contact one of the specialists at UPMC Whitfield Hospital or UPMC Kildare Hospital.
+If you are experiencing symptoms associated with a UTI please contact your GP.